OpenBazaar/openbazaar-desktop/README.md

 We welcome contributions to the reference client.
 The best way to get started is to look for an issue with the [Help Wanted label](https://github.com/OpenBazaar/openbazaar-desktop/labels/help%20wanted).

-Any issue labeled Help Wanted is one we would like to see done but don't have plans to do ourselves.

 You can also look for issues with the [bug label](https://github.com/OpenBazaar/openbazaar-desktop/labels/bug).
 These are confirmed bugs that need to be fixed.

 Contributions are expected to match the coding style already present in this repo, and must pass es-lint with no errors.

 Constributions that make visual changes are also expected to match the repo's current style.

 ## License
 This project is licensed under the MIT License.
 You can view [LICENSE.MD](https://github.com/OpenBazaar/openbazaar-desktop/blob/master/LICENSE) for more details.